Find out how to deal with unwanted smells from your neighbour’s property without causing a rift in your relationship with them.

 First Things First – What Is A Stinky Neighbour?

 A stinky neighbour is somebody who in some way causes you to have to smell things that you really do not want to smell.
-It can be a messy neighbour with a cluttered garden, a neighbour who doesn’t clear up dog mess, a neighbour who smokes, or even a neighbour who does a lot of garden work and who pollutes the air in your garden or home.
+It can be a neighbour who doesn’t clear up dog mess, a neighbour who smokes, or even a neighbour who burns a lot of garden rubbish and who pollutes the air in your garden or home.
 Essentially, they are making it hard for you not to smell them and it’s causing a disturbance to your home life.

 10 Ways To Deal With A Stinky Neighbour